ryo-ma/github-profile-trophy/README.md

 ## Filter by ranks

 You can filter the display by specifying the ranks.
+`Available values: SSS SS S AAA AA A B C`

 ```
 https://github-profile-trophy.vercel.app/?username=ryo-ma&rank=S